jenkins-infra/jenkins.io/content/blog/2010/2010-02-17-getting-started-building-android-apps-with-hudson.md

    </target>
 ```

 What the above snippet does is removing the *android:debuggable* attribute from the *AndroidManifest.xml* and replacing the maps API key in *res/layout/maplayout.xml* with the correct key for release.
-The <code>-package-resources</code> target is pulled in from the Android *android_rules.xml* file.
+The `-package-resources` target is pulled in from the Android *android_rules.xml* file.

 Now when Hudson builds my app I get a ready to release apk that I can install on my device or emulator, which is pretty nice.